Hazmi35/eslint-config/README.md

 - [node](./conf/node.js) - For usage within a [Node.js](https://nodejs.org) environment.
 - [edge](./conf/edge.js) - For usage within an edge/serverless environment.
 For example [Cloudflare Workers](https://workers.cloudflare.com/).
 - [modules](./conf/modules.js) - For usage with [ES Modules](https://nodejs.org/api/esm.html).
+- [ignores](./conf/ignores.js) - To enable global ignores for ESLint.
+Needed for ESLint to ignore files that shouldn't be linted.

 ### Configuration
 Create an `eslint.config.js` file in the root of your project and add the following code: